Is Watermelon Good For H. Pylori Gastritis?

 - One of the richest sources of the powerful antioxidant is Lycopene.

 - Helps you hydrate.

 - Boosts your immunity.

-- Contains beneficial nutrient and plant compounds.
+- Contains beneficial nutrients and plant compounds.

-- May help prevent cancer and inflammation.
+- It may help prevent cancer and inflammation.

 - Improve heart and eye health.